 Some of our drug candidates may require use of a diagnostic test to identify appropriate patient populations for our products.
 These diagnostics, often referred to as companion diagnostics, are medical devices, often in vitro devices, which provide information that is essential for the safe and effective use of a corresponding drug.
 In the U.S., the FDCA and its implementing regulations, and other federal and state statutes and regulations govern, among other things, medical device design and development, preclinical and clinical testing, premarket clearance or approval, establishment registration and device listing, manufacturing, labeling, storage, advertising and promotion, sales and distribution, export and import, and post-market surveillance.
 Unless an exemption applies, diagnostic tests require marketing clearance or approval from the FDA prior to commercial distribution.
 The two primary types of FDA marketing authorization applicable to a medical device are premarket notification, also called 510(k) clearance, and premarket approval application (PMA) approval.
-We expect that any companion diagnostic developed for our drug candidates will utilize the PMA pathway.
+We expect that any companion diagnostic developed for our drug or drug candidates will utilize the PMA pathway.

 PMAs must be supported by valid scientific evidence, which typically requires extensive data, including technical, preclinical, clinical, and manufacturing data, to demonstrate to the FDA's satisfaction the safety and effectiveness of the device.
 For diagnostic tests, a PMA typically includes data regarding analytical and clinical validation studies.
-As part of its review of the PMA, the FDA will conduct a pre-approval inspection of the manufacturing facility or facilities to ensure compliance with the Quality System Regulation (QSR), which requires manufacturers to follow design, testing, control, documentation, and other quality assurance procedures.
+As part of its review of the PMA, the FDA will conduct a pre-approval inspection of the manufacturing facility or facilities to ensure compliance with the Quality System Regulation, which requires manufacturers to follow design, testing, control, documentation, and other quality assurance procedures.
 FDA review of an initial PMA may require several years to complete.
 If the FDA evaluations of both the PMA and the manufacturing facilities are favorable, the FDA will either issue an approval letter or an approvable letter, which usually contains a number of conditions that must be met in order to secure the final approval of the PMA.
-If the FDA's evaluation of the PMA or manufacturing facilities is not favorable, the FDA will identify what is necessary to make the PMA approvable.
+If the FDA's evaluation of the PMA or manufacturing facilities is not favorable, the FDA will deny approval of the PMA or issue a not approvable letter.
+A not approvable letter will outline the deficiencies in the application and, where practical, will identify what is necessary to make the PMA approvable.
 The FDA may also determine that additional clinical trials are necessary, in which case the PMA approval may be delayed for several months or years while the trials are conducted and then the data submitted in an amendment to the PMA.
 Once granted, PMA approval may be withdrawn by the FDA if compliance with post approval requirements, conditions of approval, or other regulatory standards are not maintained or problems are identified following initial marketing.